amr-ergawy/EtchASketchJavascriptJQuery/README.md

 Tested on IE, Chrome, and FireFox.

 ISSUES:
-- handling window reizing is not implemented in an efficient way.
+- handling window resizing is not implemented in an efficient way.

 TODO:
 - find a more correct and efficient way for resizing.
 As a start it shall do some effect to the browser window like that of the reload method.